MarkKragerup/weblint-eslint-security/docs/rules/no_href_and_src_inline_xss_react.md

 # Disallows unescaped variables of uncertain origin from href and src values, due to the concern that they might originate from user input.

 ## Rule details
+There following test files serves as a demonstration of all the different situations the rule is considering.
+<br/><br/>
-The following patterns are considered warnings:
+**The following patterns are considered warnings**:
+<br/><br/>
+The safe state is reassigned to unsafe user input.
+The state is used as the link of the a tag.
 ```javascript
   import React, {useState, useEffect} from 'react';